Please also see my All-Time World Cup Team Index

 ST/SS: Kevin Keegan (Liverpool)

 Kevin Keegan was two-time European Footballer of the Year in 1978 and 1979.
 He won the European Cup in 1977 with Liverpool.
 He also found successes in the Bundesliga with Hamburger SV, where he played between 1977 and 1980.
-He later played for Southampton and Newcastle United.
+He later played for Southampton and Newcastle United after returning from Germany.
 He had 63 caps for England.
 However, his World Cup appearance was limited to 20 minutes against Spain at the World Cup Finals in 1982.

 A youth product for West Ham United before he made his professional debut with Fulham in March 1963.
 He transferred to Queens Park Rangers in 1966.
 He helped the club to the 1967 League Cup and to consecutive promotions through the Third Division and Second Division.
 In March 1972 he was sold to Manchester City.
 He played for Tampa Bay Rowdies.
 Capped 9 times.